survivejs/site/pages/blog/182-minima-interview.md

 If there's one thing that transformed my life, it's the adoption of the Getting Things Done (GTD) methodology.
 The key part for me was to begin what's to be done and then committing on doing it.
 I use OmniFocus and Google Keep for this and while it requires some discipline, it has definitely been worth it for me.

-[Alex Fedoseev](https://twitter.com/alexfedoseev) has been developing a service, **minima**, that achieves this online while aiming to provide functionality beyond personal usage.
+[Alex Fedoseev](https://twitter.com/alexfedoseev) has been developing a service, **Minima**, that achieves this online while aiming to provide functionality beyond personal usage.
 In this interview, we'll learn more about the solution and his technical approach for it.

 ## Can you tell a bit about yourself?